 This Pokemon activity book is so cool!

+This is a really neat Pokemon learning activity!
 I was searching on Pinterest and found this infographic that shows Pokemon characters with their real life animal inspirations.
 I thought is was rather cool.
 Here is the pin.
 You could get your kids to take a look at other characters and ask them if they can find animals that are similar to them as well.

 History of Pokemon